Th0masLavigne/FEniCSx_GMSH_tutorials/_build/html/_sources/Install/Spack_Install_MCIA/HPC_FEniCSx_0_9_0_install-gcc_13_2_0.md

 >*Note:* Remember to replace <username> with your actual cluster username.

+### 📁 Access files onlide (upload/download)
+The [https://curta3.mcia.fr/](https://curta3.mcia.fr/) web service allows users to access Curta from a web browser using the Open OnDemand software.

 ### 📁 Optional: Local File System Mount (Requires sshfs)
 These aliases use sshfs (SSH Filesystem) to mount your remote directories directly to a local folder (e.g., `$HOME/curta`), allowing you to browse and manage files as if they were local.